ShimmerResearch/shimmer3/LogAndStream/README.md

    ```

-   The assignment of the selected sensors field is as follows:
+   The assignment of the selected sensor fields is as follows:
    ```
       - 1 bit per sensor.
 When there is a conflict priority is most significant bit -> least significant bit
          Byte0: